Q. Has anyone any experience of electroforming ductile iron to a thickness of about 60 microns? Any ideas gratefully received!

 A. Hi, Ana.

-Plating thickness is directly proportional to current flow (see Faraday's Law).
+Plating thickness is directly proportional to current flow (see Faraday's Law of Electrolysis).
 So, to get uniform distribution, the most important factor is to supply uniform current density through optimum placement of anodes and non-conductive shields.
 Good luck.

 Ted Mooney, P.E.